Chapter 4: No Man’s Land

 Riffraff looked at the cylinder in his hand uncomfortably.
 "Remember when I talked about not being a gangster?
 Yes, I believe a grenade is even worse than a shotgun."

 "Eh, calm your tits, it’s a smoke grenade!
-We ain’t gonna kill anyone, at least not now," the smaller wolf explained before peeking over the top of the boulder once more.
+We ain’t gonna kill anyone, at least not now," the wolf explained before peeking over the top of the boulder once more.
 "No time to argue!
 These boys look like they’re about to head inside, and if you’re truly scared ‘bout your buddies, it’s now or never, my friend!"

 Riffraff exhaled slowly, frowning immensely and staring at the cylindrical device again and then looking toward the four soldiers, concern etching across his features.
 "And Lone, you still have a super-important job," Mahihko added smoothly, flashing a bright smile at his still-grumpy partner.
 "We need YOU to go shoot your gun, like…over there somewhere," he paused to gesture vaguely at the edge of the box canyon.
 "You know, somewhere over there.
 Once the grenade goes off!
 So!"
-He clapped his hands together and glanced between the two taller males.
-"Our big friend Riffraff throws the grenade, doesn’t suck, gets it close to the furry lizard people things, Lone runs as fast as his manly legs can carry him ONCE it goes poof, distracts them with a couple bang-bangs, and then I make the introductions.
+He clapped his hands together and glanced up between the two taller males.
+"Our big friend Riffraff throws the grenade, doesn’t suck, gets it close to the furry lizard people things, Lone runs as fast as his manly legs can carry him ONCE it goes poof, distracts them with a couple bang-bangs, an' then I make the introductions.
 Got it?
 Yes?
 Yes?"

 Lone tried to protest almost immediately, but Mahihko simply reached over and yanked the pin out of the smoke grenade, holding it up with a toothy grin.
 "Hope so!"